Common myths about breast augmentation and implants

 I will need wound drains after breast augmentation – MYTH

 Unlike a breast lift or breast reduction, breast augmentation surgery does not involve the routine use of drains.
 This type of surgery does not result in the formation of a hollow space within the breast, which would increase the risk of a fluid collection forming.
 Only in very rare cases would your surgeon need to consider the need for wound rains.
-In these cases, our postoperative nurse easily removes them 48-72 hours after surgery.
+Our postoperative nurse easily removes them in these cases 48-72 hours after surgery.

 Breast augmentation is only for women who want a bigger bra size – MYTH

 Having a breast augmentation to enhance breast volume is only one reason for having the procedure.
 Many women may have experienced significant weight loss or developed deflated breasts after pregnancy and breastfeeding.
 Breast augmentation is a way for these women to achieve a significant boost in self-confidence.

 Breast implants may also be requested after having a mastectomy for the treatment or prevention of breast cancer.
 Women may feel less feminine after cancer surgery, and breast reconstruction with implants helps women to feel more comfortable about how they look.

 Breast implants can help to get rid of saggy breasts – MYTH